madebits/madebits.github.io/r/linux-csman.md

 ### Closing Containers

-The open command with `-l` option will close the container if user presses twice *Enter* key, or if terminal is closed.
+The open command with `-l` option will close the container if user presses twice *Enter* key.

 To close a container named *n1* (*csm-n1*) use `close` or `c` command: